Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: From holomorphic to 4d Chern-Simons theory

-The computation performed in this subsection is not sensitive to our particular choice of $\Omega$.
-If we quotient holomorphic Chern-Simons theory on $\PT$ with a meromorphic (3,0)-form $\Omega = \D^3Z\otimes\Phi$ by the 2d group of translations generated by $\chi,{\bar\chi}$ we will obtain 4d Chern-Simons theory on the quotient with measure $\omega = \la\pi\,\diff\pi\ra\la\pi\,\mu\ra\la\pi\,{\hat\mu}\ra\,\Phi$. $A'$ is related to $\bar\cA$ by equation \eqref{eq:SymRedAE}, and so the boundary conditions on $A'$ are inherited from those on $\bar\cA$ with the caveat that we permit poles in $A'_w,A'_{\bar w}$ at $\pi={\hat\mu},\mu$ respectively.
-(If there are non-trivial boundary conditions on $\bar\cA$ at $\pi = \mu,{\hat\mu}$ then a little more care is needed in determining those induced on $A'$.)
+We therefore have the commutative diagram illustrated in figure \ref{fig:cdWZW4}. \\ The computation performed in this subsection was not sensitive to our choice of $\Omega$.
+If we quotient HCS theory on $\PT$ with a meromorphic $(3,0)$-form $\Omega = \Phi\D^3Z$ by the 2d group of translations generated by $\cX,\bar\cX$ we will obtain \CSt{4} on the quotient with measure $\omega = \Phi\la\pi\,\gamma\ra\la\pi\,\hat\gamma\ra\la\diff\pi\,\pi\ra$. $A'$ is related to $\bar\cA$ by equation \eqref{eq:SymRedAE}, and so the boundary conditions on $A'$ are inherited from those on $\bar\cA$ with the caveat that we permit poles in $A'_w,A'_{\bar w}$ at $\pi\sim\gamma,\hat\gamma$ respectively.
+(If there are non-trivial boundary conditions on $\bar\cA$ at $\pi\sim\gamma,\hat\gamma$ then a little more care is needed in determining those induced on $A'$.)
 This observation will allow us to straightforwardly perform symmetry reductions on $\PT$ in the next section.